Rare Diseases Clinical Trials Toolbox

 The archiving plan should include a disaster management plan, to recover the documents in case of an emergency.
 For example, electronic copies can be made of all documents and data that are archived.
 However, these electronic copies must be stored at a location other than the archival facility and comply with confidentiality requirements.

-- Procedure
+Procedure

 It should be specified that the process of archiving should only be commenced after:

-- The final visit has been completed by the last trial participant.
+- The final visit has been completed by the last trial participant

-- Trial Master File and Investigator Site File, are complete
+- TMF and ISF, are complete

 - The data has been verified for accuracy

-- All queries pertaining to data have been resolved, database is locked, and the data has been analysed.
+- All queries pertaining to data have been resolved, database is locked, and the data has been analysed

 - Final report has been submitted